-The mission of the Pennsylvania DCED Center for Community Services is to reduce energy consumption and cost in low-income households throughout Pennsylvania.
-This attachment constitutes the DCED portion of the DHS State Plan specifically applicable to LIHEAP for FY 2022 program year.
+This attachment constitutes the DCED portion of the DHS State Plan specifically applicable to LIHEAP for FY 2023 program year.
 The Pennsylvania WAP State Plan, as developed by DCED and submitted to the DOE, is hereby incorporated for reference.

-For FY 2021, DCED received \$30,086,916 of the federal Department of Health and Human Services LIHEAP allocation from DHS for use in its Crisis Interface and WAP.
-For FY 2022, DCED has received \$27,932,723.
-However, since the amount of American Rescue Plan Act LIHEAP funds was received for the same FY, this funding is being allocated and spent before the annual LIHEAP FY 2022 funds.
+For FY 2022, DCED received \$30,710,693 and \$512,683 of the federal Department of Health and Human Services LIHEAP allocation from DHS for use in its Crisis Interface and WAP.
+However, since DCED also received American Rescue Plan Act (ARPA) LIHEAP funds in the amount of \$44,560,722 in FY 2022 which were due to expire the same year, DCED focused on spending the ARPA funds during FY 2022.